delfineonx/block-codeloader/README.md

 // if event has special return value, then `interruptionStatus = false` setup is recommended
 ```

-i.e. if event is interrupted and later retried inside tick (that's how Interruption Framework works) than those special return values won't work (as in normal game callback call).
+i.e. if event is interrupted and later retried inside tick (that is how Interruption Framework works) than those special return values won't work (as in normal game callback call).

 <h3>✦ <em>recommendation</em> ✦</br></h3>